osherjacobs/LabWork_Findings/kerberos-cname-relay-lab.md

 # Kerberos CNAME Relay → ADCS ESC8 → ESC1 → Domain Admin

+(Note: I’m using “Kerberos relay” as convenient shorthand.
+Technically, krbrelayx performs ticket coercion + reuse rather than classic real-time NTLM-style relaying.
+It captures the coerced TGS and reuses it to request the certificate directly.)

 **CVE-2026-20929 | Based on Cymulate Research (January 2026)**

 ---